paduh/bloggingapp/README.md

 ###  Model - plain Swift classes / structs
 Models objects used by your application such as Post, Comment etc

-### Navigator
-- Navigator - contains actual implementation of the protocols defined in the Application Logic layer

 ### Unit Test - Please note that due to limited time, I could not write unit test.
 ### Dependency Manager - Added Cocoapod as a dependency manager in other to use SwiftLint to enforce Swift style and conventions in the repository